 Based upon evidence, a number of desired behaviors were identified as critical to helping families foster healthy active living for their infant.
 For each desired behavior you can explore the evidence, learn what parents told us about these behaviors, identify opportunities to promote healthy behaviors at the point of care, review how to start conversations and access messages and resources to support families.
 Also available to inform your counseling is the Onset and Patterns of Risk Behaviors during Infancy Timeline located above this section.

-- Continue breastfeeding until the baby's first birthday or longer while mutually desired by mother and baby.
+- And continued breastfeeding until two years of age or longer while mutually desired by mother and baby.
 This recommendation is consistent with the World Health Organization.

 Practice appropriate bottle feeding practices: